decorative background art

 4. Offer Exclusive Perks: Create Engaging Buck Slips

 Buck slips can be a cost-effective way to encourage increased giving and promote additional engagement opportunities.
-Consider offering exclusive perks, such as:
+Consider offering exclusive benefits, such as:

 • Membership in a donor club: Give members special benefits like early access to events or exclusive merchandise.